Why is water management work becoming more and more expensive?

 • From 2018 onwards, investments rose to over €50 million per year.
 This will increase to €64 million in 2025.

 • Investments can be included in the budget on paper, as a plan.
-The water authority then still has to carry out the work.
-Noorderzijlvest carried out an increasingly large proportion of the planned work.
+The water authority then still has carry out the work.
+Noorderzijlvest carried out an increasingly larger proportion of the planned work.
 From approximately 50% in the years prior to 2019 to 92% in 2025.

 More investment is a necessity.
-That necessity is understandable.
+That necessity is not difficult to explain.
 Water authorities are facing many challenges.
 Read more about this below.

 Why are the core tasks of water authorities changing?